Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models

+\paragraph{Error Taxonomy.} We categorize tool selection errors into three types based on their underlying failure modes:

+\textbf{(1) Schema Misalignment Error}: the model generates a plausible but non-existent tool name, following its pretrained naming conventions rather than the provided schema.

+\textbf{(2) Functional Confusion Error}: the model selects an existing tool whose functionality is similar to the correct one, indicating it understands the query but confuses related tools.
+For instance, when asked to send an email notification, the model might select \texttt{send\_sms} instead of \texttt{send\_email}.

+\textbf{(3) Context Understanding Error}: the model selects a functionally unrelated tool, indicating a failure to comprehend the query's intent.
+For example, when asked to delete a user account, the model might select \texttt{create\_user} or \texttt{list\_products}.

-\textbf{Experimental setup.} We implement an automated error analyzer using GPT-4.1-mini \cite{openai_gpt41mini_2024} to classify errors from Llama3.1-8B in both Base and PA-Tool configurations.
-The analysis is conducted on MetaTool's three tool selection subtasks: Similar, Scenario, and Multi-tool.
-We exclude the Reliability subtask as it specifically tests the "no suitable tool" scenario rather than tool selection errors.
-The classification prompt is provided in Figure \ref{fig:error-classification-prompt}.
+\paragraph{Experimental Setup.} We use GPT-4.1-mini \cite{openai_gpt41mini_2024} as an error analyzer to classify errors from Llama3.1-8B in both Base and PA-Tool configurations.
+We analyze MetaTool's three tool selection subtasks---Similar, Scenario, and Multi-tool---excluding Reliability as it specifically tests the ``no suitable tool'' scenario rather than tool selection errors.
+The prompt is provided in Figure~\ref{fig:error-classification-prompt}.